Nonstop (song): Background

 On July 13, 2018, BlocBoy JB released his own remix of "Nonstop" on YouTube.

 Production and composition

-"Nonstop," recorded by Drake near the end of Scorpion's production, is a trap rap song with the chorus line "My head is spinnin', from smokin' the chicken, the face is tickin" sampled from DJ Squeeky and Mack Daddy Ju's song "My Head Is Spinning" (1995).
+"Nonstop," recorded by Drake near the end of Scorpion's production, is a trap rap song with the chorus line "My head is spinnin', from smokin' the chicken, the bass is kickin" sampled from DJ Squeeky and Mack Daddy Ju's song "My Head Is Spinning" (1995).
 Due to the sample being by artists from Memphis, Tennessee, multiple journalists have categorized the use of the sample as a reference to Drake's Memphis influences.
 He references LeBron James going back and forth wearing "6" and "23" shirts to symbolize his sudden rise to stardom.
 Journalist Dee Lockett suggested the line "Yeah I'm light skinned, but I'm still a dark nigga" referenced a photo of Drake in blackface used by Pusha-T on the cover of his diss track "The Story of Adidon."